 All the above pieces of anatomy work together to enable us to stand upright, bend in half, and do a number of amazing things.

 We may never know which one of our ancestors decided to stand up straight to walk, but our backs still don’t seem to have quite caught on to this idea, since they can be easily damaged when not cared for the way they should.

 Back Pain is More Complicated Than You Think

 Sometimes, an MRI or X-ray can show severe damage to the back, such as a ruptured disc, but other times, it can be hard to tell what the source of pain is.

 Could it be a sprained joint?
 A vertebra that’s out of alignment?
 Is it a strained muscle? (or more than one strained muscle?)
 Could it be due to inflammation, torn ligaments, or overly tight connective tissue?

 Getting to the root of back pain needs a specialist.
-Your Juneau chiropractor can help to determine the source or root cause of your back pain, especially for runners.
+Your local chiropractor can help to determine the source or root cause of your back pain, especially for runners.